The nervous system for the physical world

 Edyza Software Stack

 Our software stack inside each sensor includes everything from the firmware, to the application layer that handles workflow, to the configuration file.
-These also utilize various deployment methods when updates are needed.
+These also utilize various deployment methods when updates are needed such as OTA.

 the underlying firmware is meant to handle the sensor's functionality, collecting temperature, humidity, and air pressure.
 Additionally it will handle the controls needed for each sensor.